godeploy/PL-100/Instructions/Labs/lab06-power-bi.md

 ### Exercise 2: Create Power BI Report

-**Objective:** In this exercise, you will create a Power BI report based on data from Common Data Service database.
+**Objective:** In this exercise, you will create a Power BI report based on data from Microsoft Dataverse database.

 #### Task 1: Create Chart and Time Visualizations